Academy of Fine Arts - Intro - Taideyliopiston uudelle opiskelijalle

 Bachelor of Fine Arts, BFA

 The Bachelor of Fine Arts degree (BFA or lower university degree) comprises 210 credits.
 The degree is generally expected to be completed in 3.5 years.
-The studies are completed following the degree requirements of the Bachelor of Fine Arts Degree.
-Degree requirements for Bachelor of Fine Arts Degree (pdf)
+The studies are completed following the curriculum of the Bachelor of Fine Arts Degree.
+Curriculum for Bachelor of Fine Arts Degree (pdf)

 Master of Fine Arts, MFA

 The Master of Fine Arts degree (MFA or higher university degree) comprises 120 credits.
 The degree is expected to be completed in 2 years of study.
-The studies are completed following the degree requirements of the Master of Fine Arts Degree.
-Degree requirements for the Master of Fine Arts Degree (pdf)
+The studies are completed following the curriculum of the Master of Fine Arts Degree.

 Doctor of Fine Arts, DFA

 The degree of Doctor of Fine Arts (DFA, postgraduate degree) comprises 240 credits and is expected to be completed in 4 years.
-The studies are completed following the degree requirements of the Doctor of Fine Arts Degree.
-Degree requirements for the Doctor of Fine Arts (pdf)
+The studies are completed following the curriculum of the Doctor of Fine Arts Degree.

 Subject areas of Fine Arts